Beves of Hamtoun (poem): Early scholarship

-Thomas Tyrwhitt, in a 1775 edition of The Canterbury Tales, correctly identified Beves’s source as a romance written in England, perhaps by an Englishman, in some form of French.
+Thomas Tyrwhitt supposed Beves's source as a romance written in England, perhaps by an Englishman, in some form of French.
+Ritson held bias towards French authorship.
 In 1805 the historian and satirist George Ellis included a lengthy abstract of Beves, based on E and on Pynson's edition, in his Specimens of Early English Metrical Romances.
-In a letter to Walter Scott he raised the possibility, now widely accepted, that Chaucer had read Beves in A. In the winter of 1831–32 Sir Walter Scott discovered N in the Royal Library of Naples, and commissioned a copy of it which he brought back to Scotland.
+Ellis, in a letter to Walter Scott, ventured that Chaucer probably read the early original Beves (i.e., the A text), concurring with modern accepted opinion that Chaucer did know the A (Auchinleck) manuscript.
+In the winter of 1831–32 Sir Walter Scott discovered N in the Royal Library of Naples, and commissioned a copy of it which he brought back to Scotland.

-In 1838 the young antiquary William Barclay Turnbull edited Beves for the Maitland Club, taking A as his base text.
+In 1838 the young antiquary William B. D. D. Turnbull edited Sir Beves of Hamtoun for the Maitland Club, taking A as his base text.
 This first attempt at a scholarly edition had no notes or glossary, and was criticised for inaccuracy, but it remained the only one until the German philologist Eugen Kölbing edited A, giving variants from other manuscripts in footnotes.

 Critical reception

+"The strain in which this work [Beves of Hampton] is written, is serious, even severe" according to the text's editor Eugen Kölbing, quoting Leopold von Ranke's opinion.
+While the author of Beves of Hampton "wrote with evident gusto" according to Albert C. Baugh, it was not necessarily appreciated by the early German scholarship.
+Baugh's own assessment was that "Bevis of Hampton is not a remarkable example of medieval romance.
+It is made up of stock motifs and episodes... the articulation of the episodes is loose and inexpert.
+What gives the romance its chief distinction is its exuberance, its racy, buoyant style, and the spirit of broad humor in which it is written".